emmartins/quickstart/jts/README.md

 ### Remove the JTS Server Configuration using the JBoss CLI Tool

-1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following.
+1. Start the JBoss WildFly Server by typing the following.

         If you are using Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh -c standalone-full.xml If you are using Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat -c standalone-full.xml